ablab/stringdecomposer/README.md

 ### StringDecomposer 0.1.0 release (??
 August 2020)
 * initial StringDecomposer release
 * conda support
-* results of StringDecomposer for centromere assemblies and ONT and Hifi reads of cen6, cen8, and cenX can be found at ZENODO (ADD LINK)
+* results of StringDecomposer for centromere assemblies and ONT and HiFi reads of cen6, cen8, and cenX can be found at ZENODO (ADD LINK)

-## SD+
+## StringDecomposer+

 The set of scripts help to solve decomposition-related problems are placed in `sd/scripts` directory.